MagnaChain/MagnaChain-dev-master/contrib/rpm/README.md

 ## Systemd

 This spec file assumes the target distribution uses systemd.
-That really only matters for the `celllink-server` package.
+That really only matters for the `magnachain-server` package.
 At this point, most RPM based distributions that still receive vendor updates do in fact use systemd.

 The files to control the service are created in the RPM spec file itself using